Millmerran, Queensland: Education

 Millmerran State School is a government primary and secondary (Prep–10) school for boys and girls at 19 Simmons Street.
 In 2017, the school had an enrolment of 295 students with 28 teachers (25 full-time equivalent) and 21 non-teaching staff (12 full-time equivalent).
 In 2018, the school had an enrolment of 323 students with 28 teachers (24 full-time equivalent) and 23 non-teaching staff (13 full-time equivalent).

 St Joseph's School is a Catholic primary (Prep–6) school for boys and girls at 25 Walpole Street.
 In 2017, the school had an enrolment of 64 students with 8 teachers (5 full-time equivalent) and 6 non-teaching staff (3 full-time equivalent).
 In 2018, the school had an enrolment of 59 students with 6 teachers (5 full-time equivalent) and 6 non-teaching staff (3 full-time equivalent).

-For secondary education to Year 12, the nearest government school is in Pittsworth 43.5 km away.
+For secondary education to Year 12, the nearest government school is Pittsworth State High School in Pittsworth to the north-west 43.5 km away.